Scott Hastie: Life and work

-Hastie’s first novel, Reunion, was published in 2003 and his most recent collection of poems: Meditations was published in 2013.
+Hastie's first novel, Reunion, was published in 2003 and his collection of poems, Meditations, was published in 2013.
 His poetry is now regularly featured and showcased in online blogs and web journals, especially in the US and Asia.
 He commented, "The over-arching theme of my work is a personal investigation into the positive potential of the human spirit."

 "Scott Hastie writes meditative, reflective poetry that is steeped in the traditions of English verse.
 Concise and richly evocative, he should be widely read."

-Given the growing cross-cultural interest in his work, a new more substantial and comprehensive edition of his work: Angel Voices was brought forward for publication in 2014.
+Given the growing cross-cultural interest in his work, a new more substantial and comprehensive edition of his work, Angel Voices, was brought forward for publication in 2014.
 "Angel Voices is Scott Hastie's fourth and most significant collection of poetry to date, providing definitive evidence of his evolved voice and enlightened philosophy."

-More recently, his poetic output has been re-edited and consolidated into the spiritually themed landmark collection threads, already widely translated and released to international acclaim in 2016.
+His poetic output was re-edited and consolidated into the spiritually themed landmark collection threads, which was translated and released to international acclaim in 2016.
 "Via an invisible gilded chain of perception, Scott Hastie generously leads us through an enthusiastic re-invention of the possibilities of new experience.
 His inspired words bestride the world with such ease, touching the deepest sensibilities of human beings everywhere."